The 50 High Points

-Want to know what time Colin will be at your home state's trailhead?
-What about schedule changes?
+If you wanted to know what time Colin would be at your home state's trailhead or about schedule changes…

 Follow @COLINOBRADY on Instagram

 for the most updated information on timing!

-The journey will be told in real-time with live updates on Instagram stories so you'll know about Colin's progress, projected arrival times at trailheads and any delays that might arise.
+The journey was told in real-time with live updates on Instagram stories so anyone could know about Colin's progress, projected arrival times at trailheads and any delays that arose.